moveitraleigh/moveitraleigh-com/content/connect/_index.md

 side_img = "/img/mir-wall.jpg"
 side_alt = "Move It Raleigh - Wall"
-heading = "How Do I Stay Connected?"
+heading = "How Do I Stay Connected?" images = ["/img/mir-wall.jpg"] description = "Move It Raleigh encourages residents in the Triangle area to get out and move!
+Check us out on social media."
 +++
 **Follow Us.**